wmo/ds03gcd/codebook.md

         174    fBodyGyro-bandsEnergy()-57,64    3
         175     fBodyGyro-bandsEnergy()-9,16    3

-Fortunately nothing needs to be done about this:
+Fortunately nothing needs to be done about this, since ..
-- the R processing done here, can live with the duplicate colunm names
+- none of the duplicate column names are required in the tidy dataset
-- the duplicate column names are not required in the tidy dataset
+- the R processing done in this script, can live with the duplicate colunm names

 ## Extensive list of column names